 Policies & Faculty

+Students must meet the admission requirements of the College of Graduate Studies and Research.
 The student pursuing a Certificate and/or minor in Nonprofit Leadership is required to successfully complete a three (3) credit internship in a nonprofit organization and fulfill NPL-related internship learning outcomes.The internship may be completed through any of the sponsoring departments in accordance with those NPL-related learning outcomes.
-Students must have successful completed NPL 273 before completing the internship requirements.
+Students must have successfully completed NPL 673 before completing the internship requirements.

 113 Armstrong Hall